-This page briefly explains the additional disability pension payable in respect of specific disabilities.
+This page briefly explains the additional Disability Compensation Payment payable in respect of specific disabilities.
 Section 27 of the Veterans’ Entitlements Act 1986 (VEA) provides amounts of compensation for veterans who have certain kinds of war-caused incapacity, generally amputations and/or blindness.

-Additional disability pension is paid to veterans who receive disability pension at less than the special rate and have one of the following disabilities accepted as service related:
+Additional Disability Compensation Payment is paid to veterans who receive Disability Compensation Payment at less than the special rate and have one of the following disabilities accepted as service related:

 For determining eligibility for these additional amounts:

 - amputation of an arm below the elbow is deemed to be amputation above the elbow if the elbow action is lost;